cacab/cirdles.github.com/_squid/welcome.md

 category: Welcome
 reference: welcome
 ---
+**UPDATE March 2019**

+Squid3 was presented at the IX SHRIMP 2018 Workshop in South Korea and a tutorial workshop held.
+Since then, we have incorporated feedback and advanced the design and functionality of Squid3 with a new release: Squid3v1.1.0 on 4 March 2019.

+**HISTORY**

 Squid 3.0 was proposed as the project name for replacing Squid 2.50 during the VIII SHRIMP 2016 Workshop in Granada.